SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_chunk.md

 ===================================================
            Chunk Commands and Settings
 ===================================================
-? | help                                              Print this help listing timers                                 [ on | OFF ]   Timing statistics (no args to print stats) stats                                                 Print statistics on learning
+chunk ? | help                                        Print all EBBS settings chunk stats                                           Print statistics on learning that has occurred
 ------------------- Settings ----------------------
-always | NEVER | only | except                        When Soar will learn new rules bottom-only                            [ on | OFF ]   Learn only from bottom sub-state naming-style                     [ numbered | RULE]   Numeric names or rule-based names max-chunks                                 50         Max chunks learned per phase max-dupes                                   3         Max duplicate chunks (per rule, per phase)
+always | NEVER | only | except                        When Soar will learn new rules bottom-only                            [ on | OFF ]   Learn only from bottom sub-state naming-style                     [ numbered | RULE]   Simple numeric chunk names or informational rule-based name max-chunks                                 50         Maximum chunks that can be learned (per phase) max-dupes                                   3         Maximum duplicate chunks (per rule, per phase)
 ------------------- Debugging ---------------------
-interrupt                              [ on | OFF ]   Stop after learning from any rule explain-interrupt                      [ on | OFF ]   Stop after learning rule watched warning-interrupt                      [ on | OFF ]   Stop after detecting learning issue
+interrupt                              [ on | OFF ]   Stop Soar after learning from any rule explain-interrupt                      [ on | OFF ]   Stop Soar after learning rule watched by explainer warning-interrupt                      [ on | OFF ]   Stop Soar after detecting learning issue
 ------------------- Fine Tune ---------------------
-singleton                                             Print all WME singletons singleton                <type> <attribute> <type>    Add a WME singleton pattern singleton -r             <type> <attribute> <type>    Remove a WME singleton pattern
+singleton                                             Print all WME singletons singleton                <type> <attribute> <type>    Add a WME singleton pattern singleton -r             <type> <attribute> <type>    Remove a WME singleton pattern automatically-create-singletons        [ ON | off ]   Attempt creating singletons for every string attribute
------------------ EBC Mechanisms ------------------
+----------------- EBBS Mechanisms ------------------
-add-ltm-links                          [ on | OFF ]   Recreate LTM links in results add-osk                                [ on | OFF ]   Incorporate operator selection rules merge                                  [ ON | off ]   Merge redundant conditions lhs-repair                             [ ON | off ]   Add conds for unconnected LHS IDs rhs-repair                             [ ON | off ]   Add conds for unconnected RHS IDs user-singletons                        [ ON | off ]   Unify with domain singletons
+add-ltm-links                          [ on | OFF ]   Recreate LTM links in original results add-osk                                [ ON | off ]   Incorporate operator selection knowledge
----------- Correctness Guarantee Filters ----------     Allow rules to form that... allow-local-negations                  [ ON | off ]   ...used local negative reasoning allow-opaque*                          [ ON | off ]   ...used knowledge from a LTM recall allow-missing-osk*                     [ ON | off ]   ...tested operators selected through OSK allow-uncertain-operators*             [ ON | off ]   ...tested operators selected probabilistically
+---------- Correctness Guarantee Filters ----------   Allow rules to form that... allow-local-negations                  [ ON | off ]   ...used local negative reasoning allow-opaque                           [ ON | off ]   ...used knowledge from a LTM recall
-* disabled
 ---------------------------------------------------

 To change a setting:                                  chunk <setting> [<value>]